sjoshi10/redhat-enterprise-linux-7-stig-baseline/README.md

 1. cd `.kitchen/`
 2. vi default-centos-7.yml
 3. copy the `ssh_key:` value for later
-4. note the mapped port value ( usually `2222`) and use in the next steps
+4. note the mapped port value ( usually `2222`) and use in the next step

 ### In the 'inspec_profiles' dir